 - The worry and concern of infecting self and/or loved ones

-Therefore, the ‘what-if scenarios’ are real and hard to escape!
-However, we must protect and guard ourselves during this difficult time.
-It’s vital that we keep up with our own personal health and strength.
+Therefore, the what-if scenarios are real and hard to escape.
+However, we must protect and guard ourselves during this difficulty.
+It’s vital that we keep up with our health and strength.
 This charge goes beyond the physical, but also extends to our mental and emotional well-being.